dhannywi/Diagnosis_API/README.md

 <details>
 <summary><h3>Customization for Developers</h3></summary>

-* Running commands above will automatically pull the image specified in the scripts from the docker hub.
+* Running commands above will automatically pull the image specified in the scripts from the Docker Hub.
-If you wish to use your own Flask API in the kubernetes cluster, you must change the name of image being pulled in `docker-compose.yml` and `flask-deployment.yml` to your preferred image on Docker Hub and then re-apply the kubernetes depolyment.
+If you wish to use your own Flask API in the Kubernetes cluster, you must change the name of image being pulled in `docker-compose.yml` and `flask-deployment.yml` to your preferred image on Docker Hub and then re-apply the Kubernetes depolyment.
-* You may also want to change the **Environment variable** in your `docker-compose.yml` to reflect your redis service name.
+* You may also want to change the **Environment variable** in your `docker-compose.yml` to reflect your Redis service name.
 Example:
 ```console
 environment:
   - REDIS_IP=<redis-service-name>